 The designers also enlarged and opened the kitchen, dining, and living rooms to create an open-concept plan; modified an office to make it into a den; and transformed an existing bedroom into the master closet.

-To create separation between the living and dining spaces, the designers utilized a second-hand find they scored.
+To create separation between the living and dining spaces, the designers utilised a second-hand find they scored.
 “We wanted the great room to feel open, but we entertain a lot, so we wanted some division between the kitchen and dining space,” Brown tells us.
 “Ultimately we developed the concept to use a pair of vintage glass-and-steel factory windows as a divider.”

 Thin steel shelves soldered to the windows created floating shelves for display and storage.